Observational Evidence for Primordial Black Holes: A Positivist Perspective: Introduction

 Although these three arguments have attracted most attention, several other cosmological conundra might be explained by PBHs.
 For example, provided the PBHs have an appreciable density, the formation of some galaxies at times earlier than predicted by the standard cold dark matter (CDM) model can be explained through their Poisson fluctuations.
-There are also other problems with the standard scenario which Silk claims to resolve with PBHs~\cite{Silk:2017yai}.
+There are also other problems with the standard scenario which Silk claims can be resolved if intermediate-mass PBHs are ubiquitous in early dwarf galaxies, with their early feedback providing a unified explanation for many dwarf galaxy anomalies~\cite{Silk:2017yai}.
 In this context, it should be stressed that non-evaporating PBHs may still be of great interest even if they provide only a small fraction of the dark matter.
 For example, the PBHs seeding SMBHs in galactic nuclei and the PBHs required to explain planetary-mass microlensing events would only have a tiny cosmological density.

-The possible evidence for PBHs is summarised in Fig.~\ref{fig:PositiveEvidence} in terms of $f_{\rm PBH}(M)$, the fraction of the dark matter in PBHs with mass around $M$.
+The possible evidence for PBHs is summarised in Fig.~\ref{fig:PositiveEvidence} in terms of $\fPBH( M )$, the fraction of the dark matter in PBHs with mass around $M$.
 The derivation of this figure is the main purpose of this review, although a detailed justification for each region is postponed until later.
 This figure supports what we term a ``positivist" approach to the topic because of the association with the philosophy movement known as ``logical positivism".
-This was born nearly a century ago and stressed the importance of positive evidence as opposed to theoretical speculation.
+This was born nearly a century ago and stressed the importance of positive evidence as opposed to theoretical speculation~\cite{Passmore1967-PASLP-6}.
 The movement is no longer popular in philosophical circles but the term seems appropriate in the context of this review.
+For comparison, Darwin's ideas about natural selection were developed through detailed and careful study of a variety of disparate biological systems.